 Have you ever considered adding game plugins to your WordPress website?
-Online games are a popular way for many internet users to pass free time.
+Online games are a popular way for many internet users to pass their free time.
 And providing an outlet for popular pastimes is a great way to boost the number of visits to your website.

 The games that can be added to a WordPress site are usually simple, but they can be fun for visitors.
 They are also an attractive lure to get people to visit your website even when you haven’t added new content.
 It’s a win/win situation.

 Today I will share with you five free game plugins that you can install and begin using today.
 They will add a puzzle or gaming element to your WordPress website that your visitors will love.

 Why Install Game Plugins In WordPress?

 Online games are enjoyed by people of all ages.
 In 2018, over 164 million adults played video games in the United States.
 Three-quarters of all Americans have at least one gamer in their household.

 79% of gamers report that video games provide them with mental stimulation, and 78% use them for relaxation and stress relief.